 Review summary: Canon 200D vs Leica X-U Typ 113

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Leica X-U Typ 113?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: